FMCorz/moodle-theme_easy/README.md

 In Moodle 2.5 was introduced the theme 'Clean', which purpose was (but not only) to make it easier to start off a new theme.
 While it is definitely a lot easier than before, there are still a few concepts that might confuse some of the new themers out there.
 This theme trimmed out all the unnecessary things to leave a cleaner 'Clean'.

-- No more settings
-- And so, no more use of the settings
+- No more settings, and so, no more use of the settings
-- No more specific functions
+- No more specific confusing functions
 - Cleaned up config file
 - Added inline documentation
 - Specific renderer to add layout elements
 - Extracted common elements from layout pages
+- Quick method to customize Bootstrap using LESS

 Requirements
 ------------